 Market Tracking: You are expected to follow the markets on a daily basis.
-In particular, you should pay attention to 'fair value' of Gold, SPX and NDX futures, and implied volatility from index options (e.g. VIX, VXN).
+In particular, you should pay attention to 'fair value' of Gold, SPX futures, and Implied Volatility from index options (e.g. VIX).
 Market tracking questions may appear on the exam.

-Your internet 'favorites' should include the exchange sites; CME, CBOE
+Your internet 'favorites' should include the exchange sites; CME, CBOE.
 You are also expected to read the financial press.
 Pay special attention to the futures and options columns in the WSJ&FT.
-You may also be interested in reading RISK and the Economist.

-Schedule of Classes: 6 Sundays starting on June 28 to August 2.
+Schedule of Classes: 6 Sundays starting on July 2 to August 6.
 Hours: 9:00-12:00, 1:00-4:00.

-E-mail: Check your email regularly for additional material, announcements, assignments.
+E-mail: Check your mail regularly for additional material, announcements, and assignments.
 Office Hours: Thursday 4:00-6:00 & by appointment.